 Riviera Nayarit, Mexico, Tepic, Santiago and Mexcaltitan:

 The Riviera Nayarit region is one of the newest and most modern beach destinations in Mexico, yet its main attractions still encompass diverse vegetation, rivers, lagoons and mountains.
-Activities include birdwatching, sport fishing, diving, golf, surfing as well as just enjoying the food and the sun.
+Activities include birdwatching, sports fishing, diving, golf, surfing as well as just enjoying the food and the sun.
 So having only two days to tour the area was never going to be enough to do more than just get a feel for the region.
 But a few areas were chosen of special interest and we were eager to start.

 So we headed out, North from Nuevo Vallarta on the route mex200 to Tepic.

 The Mexican roads are really well maintained and pretty much empty.
-We could have travelled faster if we hadn’t kept asking to stop for pictures, however the lush greenery really had to be seen to be believed.
+We could have travelled faster if we hadn’t kept asking to stop for pictures, however, the lush greenery really had to be seen to be believed.

-Tepic is the capital and largest city in the Mexican state of Riviera Nayarit, and is located in the central part of the state at about 3000ft above sea level.
+Tepic is the capital and largest city in the Mexican state of Riviera Nayarit and is located in the central part of the state at about 3000ft above sea level.
 This altitude makes it a rich area for agriculture, and major crops include sugar cane, citrus fruits and tobacco.
-As a major town it also has large processing factories for these crops, and the roads fill up with trucks overloaded with raw sugar cane heading for processing.
-This area supplies the majority of its sugar to the Mexican Coca Cola factory.
+As a major town, it also has large processing factories for these crops, and the roads fill up with trucks overloaded with raw sugar cane heading for processing.
+This area supplies the majority of its sugar to the Mexican Coca-Cola factory.

 The town is bustling, even on a Sunday, with people going in and out of the main Church, or just chatting and playing in the town square.
 Everything is pristine, the pavements swept clean by shopkeepers whose stores open directly onto them.
 Not being a tourist town, we were viewed as just extra customers for the bar or iced smoothie store and left completely unhassled.
 It felt great to just roam about like a local.

-Leaving Tepic, we head North again, and pass through Santiago de Compostela.
+Leaving Tepic, we head North again and pass through Santiago de Compostela.
 Compostela is the name of both a municipality and the town within that municipality that serves as the seat.
 This name was given in honour of Santiago de Compostela of Galicia Spain.
 The word Compostela is from the Latin ‘campus stellae’, meaning ‘field of stars’.
 A purely agricultural town in the middle of flat plains, major crops are tobacco, corn, beans, coffee, sorghum and mangoes.

 Driving along we pass through fields of fresh growing tobacco, interspersed with hanging drying lines.
 The aroma of fresh tobacco is everywhere.

 Passing through the town we continue to head North East along a very long straight road, with freshwater marsh either side, on our way to Isla Mexcaltitan via the small wharf Batanga.
-The Isla Mexcaltitan is a further 15 minutes boat ride out through the fresh water mangroves.
+The Isla Mexcaltitan is a further 15 minutes boat ride out through the freshwater mangroves.

 The Isla Mexcaltitan, known throughout Mexico as just Mexcaltitan is a small man-made island-city off the coast of Santiago Ixcuintla region of Riviera Nayarit.
 Legend has it that it was the Aztlan of the Aztecs, their home city and birthplace, from where they set out on their pilgrimage in 1091 that led them to found Tenochtitlan (now Mexico City)

 The streets crisscross the circular Island, and the houses sit up high, with lowered paths acting as streets.
-At high water times of the year, or with severe storms, the street floods and are traveled by boat.
+At high water times of the year, or with severe storms, the street floods and are travelled by boat.
 We were lucky that there had been no flooding in a while, so everything was clean and people were moving about normally.

 Although it is clearly a tourist destination, it is still a living town, with people earning a living from fishing, agriculture and, of course, tourism.
 There is even a small school, although the population is dwindling.

 Just across from the Isla Mexcaltitan is Restaurant Kika, looking more like a shack than a top dining venue, located on its own little island.
-It specializes in shrimp and the freshwater fish of the area, and can prepare dishes to a quality that will astound you and are hard to beat.
+It specializes in shrimp and the freshwater fish of the area and can prepare dishes to a quality that will astound you and are hard to beat.
 Its speciality is Pescado Zarandeado (marinated snapper smoked with the regional lemon mangrove coals), shrimp tortillas, meatballs and pate.
 You can watch it all being made fresh in front of you, or sit back with a cold beer and enjoy the calmness of the island view.

 It has been a full day, but worth every second.
 It is only our second day in Mexico, and already our expectations have been blown away, and the feeling of closeness to nature and a calming pace of life is starting to permeate our souls.